 Common law marriages are recognized in Colorado and common law spouses can inherit from their deceased spouses.

 |Dower and Curtsey||Dower is an old-time European practice of a wife having continued use of her husband’s real property upon his death, also called a life estate.
 Conversely, curtesy (or courtesy) was the husband’s interest in the real property solely owned or inherited by his wife, if she bore a child capable of inheriting the property.

 Both dower and curtsey have been abolished in Colorado for many years.

 Note: State laws are constantly changing, so it’s important to verify the state law(s) you are researching by conducting your own legal research or consulting with a qualified Colorado family law attorney.

 Research the Law

 The division of property is just one part of what happens during the dissolution process, but it is very important part.
 Do you need help with the distribution of your marital assets during your divorce?
-If so, then you should talk to an attorney who can help you understand Colorado's marital property laws.
-Get started today with a free attorney match.
+If so, then you should talk to an experienced divorce attorney who can help you understand Colorado's marital property laws.

 Contact a qualified attorney.